 The connection between the Five Shen and the vital organs is a staple of Chinese medicine, and dates to the earliest medical texts of the Yellow Emperor Internal Classic in 215 BCE.

-An important characteristic of Chinese medicine is integration of body, mind and spirit which is highlighted by the integration of the three vital substances (jing, qi, and shen) called the ‘Three Treasures’.
+An important characteristic of Chinese medicine is integration of body, mind and spirit which is highlighted by the integration of these three vital substances (Jing, Qi, and Shen).

 Jing is the essence, inherent drive, the DNA.